zerok/zerokspot.gitrecipe/README.rst

     If you want to stay up to date with a certain branch other than "master", use this.

+paths
+    List of relative paths to packages to develop.
+Must be used together with as_egg=true.

 newest
     This overrides the newest-option of the global setting for this part